Colosseum Opening Hours 2026

 Last Entry Times

-Book Colosseum tickets with timed entry to guarantee your preferred time slot, especially during peak season when walk-up availability is limited.
+Book Colosseum tickets with timed entry to lock in the slot you want, which matters most in peak season when walk-up availability dries up fast.

 Best Time to Visit

-For the most flexible scheduling, book a guided tour with skip-the-line access and choose an early morning or late afternoon departure.
+For maximum scheduling freedom, book a guided tour with skip-the-line access and pick an early-morning or late-afternoon departure.

 Closed Days